Preventing the progression of prostate cancer

 Access for all

-If this new form of prostate cancer treatment is effective, we would work with key decision makers to ensure the treatment is available to men across the country.
+If this new form of treatment can be shown to be effective in larger trials, we would work with key decision makers to ensure the treatment is available to men across the country.

 What's next?